elos/documentation/theory/1 - sets.md

 ### Sets

 A *set* is a well-defined collection of objects.
 These objects are referred to as *elements* or *members* of the set.
 Elements of a set can be anything, including numbers, letters, people, cities, and even other sets.
-By convention, sets are usually denoted by capital letters and can be described or defined by listing its elements and surrounding the list by curly braces.
-For example, we can define the set A to be the first 5 prime numbers:
+By convention, sets are usually denoted by capital letters and can be described or defined by listing its elements and surrounding the list by curly braces For example, we can define the set A to be the first 5 prime numbers:

     A = {2, 3, 5, 7, 11}

 If we want to indicate an object x is an element of the set A, we write x ∈ A. Conversely, the statement that x is not an element of A is written x ∉ A. By definition sets are completely defined by their elements.
 Therefore we can define the equivalence of two sets, written A = B, to be the case in which they have exactly the same elements.
 The order and repetition of elements does not matter.

-    (A = B) ≡ (∀x ∈ A)(x ∈ B)
+    (A = B) ≡ (∀a ∈ A)(a ∈ B) and (∀b ∈ B)(b ∈ A)

     {1, 2, 3} = {3, 2, 1} = {3, 3, 2, 1}